vondadil/zilla-2000/README.md

 #### Manual Installation
 1. Complete the Pre-Installation steps
-2. [Download this repository](https://github.com/vondadil/zilla-2000/archive/refs/heads/main.zip) and copy the folder `chrome`* into your profile directory
+2. [Download this repository](https://github.com/vondadil/zilla-2000/archive/refs/heads/main.zip), unzip, and copy the folder `Themes/Mozilla_Classic/chrome`* into your profile directory
    - If you already have another UserCSS Firefox theme installed, delete the existing chrome folder first!
 This will remove the old theme.
 3. Restart Firefox